rjcorwin/Drupal-Workflow-Extensions/README.txt

 DESCRIPTION
 ===========
+When using Workflow and/or Rules this module comes in handy to help you realise some common use case scenarios and to spruce up your Workflow interface.
-This module replaces the traditional workflow radio-buttons by single-action buttons featuring context-sensitive labels (using replacement tokens) for a more intuitive user experience.
+As far as the UI goes this module replaces the traditional workflow radio buttons by single-action buttons featuring context-sensitive labels, using replacement tokens, if desired, for a more intuitive user experience.
-It also defines some tokens that when used with Rules allow you to take action when content has NOT been changed or has not transitioned state within a specified elapsed time.
+It also defines some extra tokens that may be used with Rules to invoke actions, like sending reminder emails, when content was NOT updated or a workflow did NOT transition state for some time.

 Let's say we have a basic workflow with states "draft", "review" and "live".
 Traditionally authors and moderators must select the next state by pressing the correct radio-button and clicking submit.
 Experience from the field suggests that not everybody finds this intuitive.
 Rather than having to think in terms of state transitions, users prefer to press a button with a an explanatory label that clearly expresses what is going to happen.
-Using this module authors will find on the edit form clearly labeled buttons, for instance "Save as draft, don't submit" and "Submit for publication".
+Using this module authors will find on their edit forms clearly labeled buttons, for instance "Save as draft, don't submit" and "Submit for publication".
 In old workflow-speak "Submit for publication" was represented by radio buttons plus a submit button which would read less intuitively as: transition workflow